AskMasu5/KubernetesNginx/readme.txt

-Create deployment file on kubernetes to deploy nginx and expose with the node-port.
+Create deployment file on kubernetes to deploy nginx and expose with node-port.